Ahmard/reactphp-live-chat/README.md

 * Room-based - You can choose which room/group you want chat in.
 * Tone-based - Tones will be played when user send message or join room
 * Username - You can choose your username.
-* Auto Ping - Will ping the client after every x interval.
+* Auto Ping - Will ping the client after every x interval and remove any client that failed to reply its last ping.
 * Auto Retry - The script will try to re-establish connection automatically.
 * Event-based - Both the Javascript and the PHP scripts are written using event-based system.
 * Just try it.